royswastik/american-sign-language-recognition/README.md

-# Time Series Feature Extraction
+# AMERICAN SIGN LANGUAGE RECOGNITION
-This repository contains techniques to extract features from time series data.
+This repository contains techniques to extract features from time series data of different american sign languages.

 ## Time Domain Feature Extraction Techniques

 * Means in each of the dimensions
 * Standard Deviation in each of the dimensions